api-platform/docs/core/errors.md

 ## Converting PHP Exceptions to HTTP Errors

-The framework also allows you configure the HTTP status code sent to the clients when custom exceptions are thrown.
+The framework also allows you to configure the HTTP status code sent to the clients when custom exceptions are thrown on an API Platform resource operation.

 In the following example, we throw a domain exception from the business layer of the application and configure API Platform to convert it to a `404 Not Found` error: